A Message to Sponsoring Businesses and Institutions

 The College of Design, Construction and Planning (DCP)

-The College of Design Construction and Planning (DCP) is the academic unit offering the MSAS in Sustainable Design degree.
-The College was established in 1925 and has emerged as one of the largest design, planning and construction institutions in the country with more than 1,500 students.
-DCP is composed of five fully accredited professional disciplines: the M. E. Rinker, Sr. School of Building Construction, the School of Architecture, the School of Landscape and Planning and the Department of Interior Design.
-The college also offers an interdisciplinary program in historic preservation, one of the oldest and most prestigious programs in the US, which allows graduate students to gain expertise in research and application of historic preservation in the United States and abroad.
-In 2008, DCP established the nation’s first Bachelor of Science in Sustainability and the Built Environment, drawing upon faculty throughout the college followed by the graduate level Masters of Science in Sustainable Design degree in 2010.
+The College of Design, Construction, and Planning (DCP) is the academic unit offering the Master of Science in Architectural Studies with a concentration in Sustainable Design (MSAS|SD).
+Established in 1925, DCP has grown into one of the largest design, planning, and construction institutions in the country, with more than 1,500 students.
+It comprises five fully accredited professional disciplines: the M.E.
+Rinker, Sr. School of Building Construction, the School of Architecture, the School of Landscape Architecture and Planning, and the Department of Interior Design.
+The college also offers an interdisciplinary program in historic preservation, one of the oldest and most prestigious in the U.S., providing graduate students with expertise in both research and the application of historic preservation practices domestically and internationally.
+In 2008, DCP established the nation’s first Bachelor of Science in Sustainability and the Built Environment, integrating faculty expertise from across the college.
+This was followed in 2010 by the launch of the Master of Science in Sustainable Design (MSAS|SD), reinforcing the college’s leadership in sustainability education.